antronerds/r2-training-courses/docs/index.rst

 **Overview of resources**

 The day consists of presentations and hands-on sessions.
-Experts will be available for questions while you can go through online step-by-step guides.
+Experts will be available for questions while you can go through online step-by-step guides to do the analyses of your choice yourself.
-Please find an overview of the guides per topic under R2 Introduction Workshop Overview.
+Please find an overview of the guides per topic of the presentation under `R2 Introduction Workshop Overview > From presentation to your own analysis <https://r2-training-courses.readthedocs.io/en/latest/R2IntroductionWorkshop.html>`_.

 * `First Presentation <https://r2-training-courses.readthedocs.io/en/latest/R2IntroductionWorkshop.html#first-presentation>`_
 * `Second Presentation <https://r2-training-courses.readthedocs.io/en/latest/R2IntroductionWorkshop.html#second-presentation>`_
 * `Third Presentation <https://r2-training-courses.readthedocs.io/en/latest/R2IntroductionWorkshop.html#first-presentation>`_

 Alternatively, you could partake in online courses that take you through larger analysis pipelines with different kinds of data.
-Links to these courses can be found in the side bar.
+Links to these courses can be found in the side bar and below in the table of contents.

 Find the complete tutorial at `Tutorial <https://r2-tutorials.readthedocs.io/en/latest>`_.